Proven-Paradox/shaper-system/Handbook.md

 #### Double Ward
 When you use [Ward](#ward), you may choose to increase the cost to 3 MP.
 If you do, you may choose a second element.
 The applied ward protects against both kind of damage.
 The ward is still expended after protecting against a single Ability.
 This counts as paying an Overload cost.

-#### Enduring Protector
-After taking damage in place of an ally--for example, when using an Ability such as Defender’s Intervention--or are targeted by a single target offensive Ability while you have [Taunt](#taunt) and are in the same space as another ally, you gain [Shield](#shield-x) equal to your Toughness.
-This benefit increases as you raise your [Hero Tier](#hero-tier): the Shield increases by an amount equal to your Toughness each Hero Tier (so Toughness x 2 at Hero Tier 2, Toughness x 3 at Hero Tier 3, and so on).
-This Shield lasts until the beginning of your next Turn.
-You may only gain this Shield once per round.

 #### Elemental Attunement
 When you gain this Lesson, pick one of the following: Fire, Cold, Sky, Earth, Light, or Dark.
 Whenever you use an Ability with the [Elemental] tag, you may chose to deal damage of the corresponding type.
 Special: You may take this Lesson more than once, choosing a different element each time.
 The first time you gain an Ability with the [Elemental] tag, you also automatically gain Elemental Attunement for free once.
 Every instance of this Lesson costs 3 XP.

 #### First to Act
-Increase your Initiative modifier by your [Hero Tier](#hero-tier).
+Increase your Initiative modifier by twice your [Hero Tier](#hero-tier).
 Also, you gain Boon +2 on Initiative rolls.

 #### Fortifying Voice
 When you target creatures with an Augment, all affected gain [Shield](#shield-x) equal to your Mental [Defense Bonus](#defense-bonus).